You are hereResearch

 Specific training programs can be developed upon request.

-- Penny Brasher, Senior Scientist
+- Penny Brasher, Interim Co-Director

 Penny is a Senior Research Scientist at C2E2 and an associate member of the Department of Statistics at UBC.
 She is the Statistical Editor for the Canadian Journal of Anesthesia and has served on several grant review committees and ethics boards.
 Dr. Brasher’s research interests include clinical research methodology, secondary use of administrative data and statistical education.